vickyscowcroft/bayesian_pl_fitting/README.md

 ## Acknowledgements

-This code was heavily based on work by Branimir Sesar (see 2017 paper), made use of the excellent resources provided on the use of Gaia parallaxes with first author Coryn Bailer-Jones, used a helpful 2010 data analysis guide by David Hogg, and was helped in its development by a Bayesian statistics tutorial by [https://github.com/jakevdp/BayesianAstronomy](Jake VanderPlas).
+This code was heavily based on work by Branimir Sesar (see 2017 paper), made use of the excellent resources provided on the use of Gaia parallaxes with first author Coryn Bailer-Jones, used a helpful 2010 data analysis guide by David Hogg, and was helped in its development by a Bayesian statistics tutorial by [Jake Vanderplas](https://github.com/jakevdp/BayesianAstronomy).